 In his first epistle, the apostle John addresses a congregation of believers who had been seduced and distracted by a false doctrine that rejected the true humanity of Jesus Christ.
 John is writing to correct this erroneous teaching, affirming that Christ has come in the flesh.
-By following his correction, his readers might have fellowship with us (John and his fellow apostles); and indeed our fellowship is with the Father.
-In 1:5-10 the apostle addresses false claims to fellowship.
-He describes walking in the light and walking in darkness as mutually exclusive spheres of the believer's life.
+By following his correction, John informs his readers they might "have fellowship with us (John and his fellow apostles); and indeed our fellowship is with the Father."
+In 1 John 1:5-10 the apostle then addresses false claims to fellowship.
+His premise is that God is light (1 John 1:5).
+And because God is light, he goes on to say, only those who walk in the light can have fellowship with God or with other believers (1 John 1:6-7).
+His description in these verses confirms our previous conclusions that walking in the light and walking in darkness as mutually exclusive spheres of the believer's life.
 Walking in the light is synonymous with having fellowship with God.
-John then states that while thus walking in the light and in fellowship the blood of Jesus His Son cleanses us from all sin.
+John then states that while thus walking in the light and in fellowship "the blood of Jesus His Son cleanses us from all sin."

-Several possible options exist for understanding 1 John 1:7.
+Several interpretive options have been set forth for understanding 1 John 1:7.
 First, one may understand the present tense verb to be a continuous present.
 This would mean that the blood of Jesus continuously and automatically cleanses the believer of sin.
 According to this view, the purification of all sin, pre- and post-salvation, occurs at salvation, therefore, no accompanying condition is requisite to receive purification from post-salvation sin.
-From the instant a person believes in Christ onward, he is automatically cleansed of all personal sins, thus no confession, repentance, remorse et al., are necessary.
+From the instant a person believes in Christ onward, he is automatically cleansed of all personal sins, thus no confession of sin, repentance, remorse et al, are necessary since Christ has died for our sin.
 Two problems exist with this interpretation.
 First, it renders the condition expressed in 1 John 1:9 unnecessary.
-If the believer is automatically and continuously cleansed from all postsalvation sin, then confession is superfluous if not wrong.
-Second, since John addresses those who have sinned subsequent to their salvation by adopting this false teaching, the cleansing he has in mind in this verse is a post-salvation purification rather than the cleansing which occurs at initial faith in Christ.
+If the believer is automatically and continuously cleansed from all post-salvation sin, then confession would not only be superfluous but wrong.
+Second, since John addresses those who have sinned subsequent to their salvation by adopting this false teaching, the cleansing he has in